New Rose Hotel (film): Plot

 Fox and X are Tokyo-based freelance industrial spies who specialize in helping R&D scientists defect from corporations who would rather see them dead than working for competitors.
 Fox is obsessed with Dr. Hiroshi, a paradigm-shattering super-genius who works for Maas, the German corporation that crippled Fox.
 Japanese firm Hosaka hires Fox and X to help Hiroshi defect, offering a fee of $50 million.
-Fox and X hire Sandii, a nightclub singer and call girl in Shinjuku, to help persuade Hiroshi to defect to a newly outfitted Hosaka lab in Marrakech.
+Fox and X hire Sandii, a nightclub singer and call girl in Shinjuku, to help persuade Hiroshi to defect to a newly outfitted Hosaka lab in Marrakesh.

 While training her for the extraction, X falls in love with Sandii, who offers conflicting accounts of her past.
 Fox and X meet Hosaka representatives and negotiate their fee up to $100 million.
 Sandii meets Hiroshi in Vienna and persuades him to leave his wife and defect to Hosaka.
-Fox travels to Marrakech to await Hiroshi, and X arranges to spend a night with Sandii in Berlin before her rendezvous in Marrakech.
+Fox travels to Marrakesh to await Hiroshi, and X arranges to spend a night with Sandii in Berlin before her rendezvous in Marrakesh.
 Sandii proposes that she and X leave Fox and marry.
-X offers to discuss it after Sandii visits Marrakech.
+X offers to discuss it after Sandii visits Marrakesh.
 That night, while Sandii sleeps, X rummages through her personal effects, finding cash, information about her aliases, and an unmarked computer chip.

 Hosaka transfers the agreed-upon $100 million fee.
-Fox returns from Marrakech, and X informs him that he will be meeting Sandii in Shinjuku to start a new life with her, a plan that Fox begrudgingly accepts.
+Fox returns from Marrakesh, and X informs him that he will be meeting Sandii in Shinjuku to start a new life with her, a plan that Fox begrudgingly accepts.
 Later, Fox and X celebrate their success and newfound wealth with prostitutes.
-The next day, X's contact in Marrakech informs him that Hosaka has relocated many top scientists to the new lab in Marrakech, a move that Fox deems unsafe but potentially lucrative for him and X, despite X's insistence that he is finished with the case.
+The next day, X's contact in Marrakesh informs him that Hosaka has relocated many top scientists to the new lab in Marrakesh, a move that Fox deems unsafe but potentially lucrative for him and X, despite X's insistence that he is finished with the case.

-During the night, X's Marrakech contact informs him that somebody secretly reprogrammed the lab's DNA synthesizer to spread a virus that killed everyone in the facility, including Hiroshi, and that Sandii has vanished.
+During the night, X's Marrakesh contact informs him that somebody secretly reprogrammed the lab's DNA synthesizer to spread a virus that killed everyone in the facility, including Hiroshi, and that Sandii has vanished.
 X discovers that the bank account holding the $100 million has been terminated.
-Fox deduces that Maas recruited Sandii in Vienna and ordered her to kill Hosaka's scientists in Marrakech, and that Hosaka, presuming that Fox and X were complicit, has wiped their account and will send agents to kill them.
+Fox deduces that Maas recruited Sandii in Vienna and ordered her to kill Hosaka's scientists in Marrakesh, and that Hosaka, presuming that Fox and X were complicit, has wiped their account and will send agents to kill them.
 After being surrounded by Hosaka agents in a department store, Fox leaps to his death.
-X flees to a shabby capsule hotel called the New Rose Hotel, where he reflects on his time with Fox and Sandii and views footage of a man removing the unmarked computer chip from the DNA synthesizer in Marrakech.
+X flees to a shabby capsule hotel called the New Rose Hotel, where he reflects on his time with Fox and Sandii and views footage of a man removing the unmarked computer chip from the DNA synthesizer in Marrakesh.
 Knowing that Hosaka will hunt him wherever he goes, X contemplates suicide and masturbates to the memory of his last night with Sandii.